Grxcelynx/tech-site-template/README.md

 * JavaScript

 ## Creds
-All IMGS have been credided amd sourced on the web[age.
+All IMGS have been credited and sourced on the webpage.
 I own no photos or graphics displayed.
 No copyright intended